Rising Sun by Michael Crichton, Alfred A. Knopf Inc, January 27th, 1992

 ‘I do.
 I like them very much.
 But I’m not Japanese, and they never let me forget it.’

 I would agree with everything in the first paragraph.
 The only time I’ve ever experienced “racism” was in Japan.
 As I’m a White Australian with British heritage, this didn’t really offend me though I did try to be offended.
 Many Westerners take a masochistic pleasure in being able to experience racial prejudice and Japan or really anywhere in eastern Asia is the place to experience it if you so desire.
 I’m not trying to imply that I have any sort of racial privilege, just that I am not really bothered what people think of me.
 I don’t have any racial or cultural self-esteem issues.

 The second part of what Connor said, I did get tired of too.
 I don’t blame the Japanese for this though.
 Japan is their country and I was a foreigner in their country.
 They have no obligations to me.
-Some things had changed since the novel was written though.
-I can’t remember a time someone crossed the street to avoid me.
+Some things had changed since the novel was written as I can’t remember a time someone crossed the street to avoid me.
 People did tend to avoid sitting next to me until most seats were taken on the train but it wasn’t all that obvious unless I was looking out for it.
 There were a few times that I can recall but I wasn’t offended and even remember laughing about them with other Westerners.
 I think the Japanese had gotten a bit more used to Western foreigners by then and knew we were mostly harmless.
+Mostly.

 Like the fictional Connor, I am quite fond of the Japanese but I know I am not Japanese.
 I never will be Japanese.
 A Japanese will also never be an Australian despite what the current year likes to pretend.
 I would live in Japan again and I wouldn’t mind experiencing the same things Connor describes in doing so either.